8randino/csmagicprotege/README.md

-I have a bs in mathematics, but I'm a self-taught programmer that specializes in backend development and data infrstructure.
+- I'm a self-taught programmer that specializes in backend development and data infrstructure.
+- I have a bs in mathematics with a concentration in applied math.